This article was updated in March, 2022 to reflect recent information and research.

-Stomach pains span a wide spectrum, but some acute or sudden onset pains can be signs of emergency conditions like appendicitis or a heart attack.
+Stomach pains aren't always a serious issue, but some acute or sudden onset pains can be signs of emergency conditions like appendicitis or a heart attack.

-When in doubt about your abdominal symptoms, physicians say it’s best to call your doctor or head to the ER.
+When in doubt about your abdominal pain, physicians say it’s best to call your doctor or head to the ER.

-Digestive system issues account for 51 million visits to doctors' offices and emergency departments yearly, according to the Centers for Disease Control and Prevention (CDC).
-The severity of the pain, its location within your abdominal area, and accompanying symptoms may provide clues to the origin of the pain — and whether or not you should seek help immediately.
+Digestive system issues account for 45.1 million visits to doctors' offices and emergency departments yearly, according to the Centers for Disease Control and Prevention (CDC).
+The severity of the pain, its location within your abdominal area, and accompanying symptoms may provide clues to the origin of the pain — and if you should seek help immediately.
 Here are some of the most common signs your tummy troubles need more than an over-the-counter remedy.